What is an EEG and what does it show?

 There are several types of EEG.
 Some of the most common are:

-These last 30 minutes to one hour.
+These normally last 20 - 40 minutes.
 You might be asked to breathe deeply, look at a flashing light or open and close your eyes.
+During a sleep-deprived EEG, you may be asked to not sleep the night before the test.

 A routine EEG might be too short to diagnose epilepsy.
-In an ambulatory EEG, you wear a kind of EEG hat for a few hours or days at a time.
-This makes it more likely that the EEG will record when you are actually having a seizure.
+In an ambulatory EEG, your brain activity will be monitored for a few hours or days at a time, either at hospital or at home.
+This can increase the chances that the EEG will record when you are actually having a seizure.

 Learning about your seizures

-EEGs help doctors diagnose your epilepsy, and are one of the many tools that can help them understand your seizures better.
-While the different types of EEG might seem a little strange at first, they will mean you get the best treatment possible in the end.
+EEGs may help doctors diagnose your epilepsy, and are one of the many tools that can help them understand your seizures better.
+While the different types of EEG might seem a little unusual at first, they can help with getting you the right treatment for your seizures.

 Share article